f-mc2/calculus-uc3m/src/site/notes/Home.md

 - The notes are written using [Obsidian for Linux](https://obsidian.md/) and deployed through [GitHub](https://github.com/) and [Netlify](https://www.netlify.com/) by means of the beautiful plugin [Obsidian Digital Garden](https://github.com/oleeskild/obsidian-digital-garden) by [oleeskild](https://github.com/oleeskild).
 - Unless otherwise specified, everything here is licensed under a [CC BY-SA 4.0 license](https://creativecommons.org/licenses/by-sa/4.0/).
--  Please, notify me about comments/remarks/mistakes/questions by creating an issue in the associated [Github repo](https://github.com/f-mc2/calculus-uc3m), or sending me an email using my institutional address (which coincides with the address on the latest entry of my [arXiv page](https://arxiv.org/search/?searchtype=author&query=Ciaglia%2C+F+M)).